wladradchenko/wunjo.wladradchenko.ru/tests/README.md

 a denylist, not a proof — it prints every standard-library symbol it did not recognise so a new one can be added on purpose rather than discovered by somebody who downloaded a release.

+## Why check_identity.py looks for icons

+Craft's macOS blacklist opens with `share/icons/.*`.
+That is right for a KDE application — those carry breeze compiled into a library — and fatal for this one, whose icons are 612 files.
+Packaged without them the theme is not in the bundle at all, every `QIcon::fromTheme` falls through to the platform icon engine, that engine resolves names as SF Symbols, and AppKit aborts inside `NSImageSymbolRepProvider` the first time a toolbar is painted.

+The application opened and died on the first new project, with `abort() called` and a stack ending in `QAppleIconEngine::paint`.
+Nothing in the crash mentioned icons. `packaging/craft/blueprints/apps/wunjo/keep_macos.list` carries the theme past the blacklist — a whitelisted path outranks a blacklisted one — and this check is what notices if it ever stops working.

 ## What the chat test does and does not reach